-- 1) Exhibits knowledge of the elements related to glassy water approach and landing. - 2) Adequately surveys the intended landing area. - 3) Considers the wind conditions, water depth, hazards, surrounding terrain, and other watercraft. - 4) Selects the most suitable approach path, and touchdown area. - 5) Establishes the recommended approach and landing configuration and airspeed, and adjusts pitch attitude and power as required. - 6) Maintains a stabilized approach and the recommended approach airspeed, +10/-5 knots and maintains a touchdown pitch attitude and descent rate from the last altitude reference until touchdown. - 7) Makes smooth, timely, and correct power and control adjustments to maintain proper pitch attitude and rate of descent to touchdown. - 8) Contacts the water in the proper pitch attitude, and slows to idle taxi speed. - 9) Maintains crosswind correction and directional control throughout the approach and landing sequence. - 10) Completes the appropriate checklist.
+- 2) Adequately surveys the intended landing area. - Considers the wind conditions, water depth, hazards, surrounding terrain, and other watercraft. - 4) Selects the most suitable approach path, and touchdown area. - 5) Establishes the recommended approach and landing configuration and airspeed, and adjusts pitch attitude and power as required. - 6) Maintains a stabilized approach and the recommended approach airspeed, ± 5 knots and maintains a touchdown pitch attitude and descent rate from the last altitude reference until touchdown. - 7) Makes smooth, timely, and correct power and control adjustments to maintain proper pitch attitude and rate of descent to touchdown. - 8) Contacts the water in the proper pitch attitude, and slows to idle taxi speed. - Maintains crosswind correction and directional control throughout the approach and landing sequence. - 10) Completes the appropriate checklist.